 Visit Crisis Connections at my website to telephone a trained counselor to speak with whenever you are feeling lonely, overwhelmed, confused, frightened, fearful or any host of emotions.
 Even if it is a suicide hotline, do not think they cannot help you.
 You do not need to feel suicidal to speak with these wonderful counselors.
 They are there to listen to you.

-Use the Emotional Freedom Technique for Healing.
+Use the Emotional Freedom Technique for Grief.

 You can watch Marissa Peer’s “I Am Enough” meditation.